 In summary, it was the best of times and then the worst of times.
 In running terms, I took the race out faster than what my body was capable of and then rode the pain train home.
 Unlike a marathon, riding the pain train home in a 5k is a mile or maybe 2…not 10 miles.Before the race, I knew I was sore from the Medford race two days prior.

 The race started at 9.
-It would have been easier for me to get to work if the race started earlier, but luckily I was working close by.
+It would have been easier for me to get to work if the race started earlier, but luckily I was working close by to the Haddon Township Turkey Trot.
 After chatting with a few friends at the race start, we were off.

 The third mile progressed back to the finish line.
 My legs were extremely sore, and I was miserable.
 Many people began to pass me.
 I went from being tied for first place to being dropped to second.
 During the third mile not one or two women but three passed me.
 I knew I was riding the pain train all the way home.
 I crossed mile 3 in 6:24.
-I was surprised and it felt as if I was crawling.
+I was surprised I was moving that fast and it felt as if I was crawling.

 Question for you: